-On June 28, 2006, the FASB ratified the consensus reached by the Emerging Issues Task Force, or EITF, on EITF Issue No. 06-2, "Accounting for Sabbatical Leave and Other Similar Benefits Pursuant to FASB Statement No. 43, Accounting for Compensated Absences," or EITF 06-2.
-EITF 06-2 states that if all the other conditions of paragraph 6 of Statement No. 43 are met, compensation costs for certain sabbatical arrangements should be accrued over the requisite service period as they do accumulate.
+On June 28, 2006, the FASB ratified the consensus reached by the Emerging Issues Task Force on EITF Issue No. 06-2, "Accounting for Sabbatical Leave and Other Similar Benefits Pursuant to FASB Statement No. 43, Accounting for Compensated Absences," or EITF 06-2.
+EITF 06-2 states that if all the other conditions of paragraph 6 of Statement No. 43 are met, compensation costs for certain sabbatical arrangements should be accrued over the requisite service period as they accumulate.
 Paragraph 6 of Statement No. 43 states that a liability should be accrued for employees' compensation for future absences if all the following are met:

-(a) the employer's obligation is attributable to employees' services already rendered;

-- (b) the obligation relates to rights that vest or accumulate; - (c) payment of the compensation is probable; and - (d) the amount can be reasonably estimated.
+- the employer's obligation is attributable to employees' services already rendered; - the obligation relates to rights that vest or accumulate; - payment of the compensation is probable; and - the amount can be reasonably estimated.

 On January 1, 2007 we adopted EITF 06-2 and recorded a one-time charge of \$0.4 million as a cumulative effect of a change in accounting principle to accumulated deficit.
-The expense for sabbatical leave was immaterial for the three months ended March 31, 2007.
+The expense for sabbatical leave was immaterial for the three and six month periods ended June 30, 2007.